-- Oil: Lawn mower oil changes are recommended every 3 months or according to the owner’s manual.
-Run the engine for a few minutes to warm up the oil, which allows it to drain easier.
-With the engine stopped, empty the old oil and replace with new oil.
-Pour the old oil into a container and bring it in to your local O’Reilly Auto Parts to recycle.
+- Oil: Lawn mower oil changes are recommended every 3 months or according to the owner's manual.
+Run the engine for a few minutes to warm up the oil, which allows it to drain more easily.
+With the engine stopped, empty the old oil and replace it with new oil.
+Pour the old oil into a container and bring it in to your local O'Reilly Auto Parts to recycle.

 - Clean: Use a brush, broom or garden hose to remove mud, rust and plant debris from the top of the mower.
 Debris under the mower can decrease its effectiveness to mulch, bag or discharge.
 A garden hose and a plastic ice scraper can be used to get rid of grass clipping build-up.
-Once clean, a good way to reduce the amount of build up is to spray the underneath with a spray silicone lubricant.
+Once clean, a good way to reduce the amount of build-up is to spray the underneath with a spray silicone lubricant.

 - Belts: Inspect the mower belts for any excessive wear or lack of tension.